Cyndi Lauper: 2013–2015: Kinky Boots and touring

-2016–present: Detour and more
+2016–2019: Detour

-In January 2016, Lauper announced she would release a new album on May 6, 2016.
+In January 2016, Lauper announced she would release a new studio album on May 6, 2016.
 This was composed of her interpretations of early country classics entitled Detour.
 The announcement was supported by a release of her version of Harlan Howard's "Heartaches by the Number" and a performance on Skyville Live with Kelsea Ballerini and Ingrid Michaelson.
 On February 17, 2016, she released her version of Wanda Jackson's "Funnel of Love".

-In February 2016, Lauper was nominated for an Olivier Award for her contribution to the UK production of Kinky Boots along with Stephen Oremus, the man responsible for the arrangements.
+In February 2016, Lauper was nominated for an Laurence Olivier Award for her contribution to the UK production of Kinky Boots along with Stephen Oremus, the man responsible for the arrangements.
 In January 2017, this production's album was nominated for the Grammy Award for Best Musical Theater Album.

-In May 2016, Lauper was featured on "Swipe to the Right" from Electronica 2: The Heart of Noise by French producer Jean-Michel Jarre.
-This second album of the Electronica project is based on collaborations with artists related to electronic music (Tangerine Dream, Moby, Pet Shop Boys, etc.).
+In May 2016, Lauper was featured on the song "Swipe to the Right" from Electronica 2: The Heart of Noise by French composer, performer and record producer Jean-Michel Jarre.
+It is the second of a two-part album (the first being Electronica 1: The Time Machine) that is based around collaborations with other electronic musicians from a wide range of decades and styles.

 In October 2016, her son Dex Lauper was the opening act for her Scottsdale, Arizona and Las Vegas, Nevada dates on her Detour Tour.

 In January 2017, Lauper was featured on Austin City Limits' 42nd season performing some of her classic songs alongside country tunes from Detour.
 The episode aired on PBS.

+In 2017, Lauper, together with "Time After Time" songwriter Rob Hyman, contributed the track "Hero Is My Middle Name" for the musical SpongeBob SquarePants.

-In March 2018, it was announced that Lauper together with co-"Time After Time" songwriter Rob Hyman is going to compose the score for the musical version of the 1988 film Working Girl which starred Melanie Griffith and Sigourney Weaver.
+In March 2018, it was announced that Lauper and Hyman were also going to compose the score for the musical version of the romantic comedy drama film Working Girl (1988) which starred Harrison Ford, Sigourney Weaver, Joan Cusack, and Melanie Griffith.
 She teamed up with Hyman because she wanted "the music to sound like the 80s".
-The musical will be staged by Tony Award winner Christopher Ashley.
+The musical was staged by Tony Award winner Christopher Ashley.
 A developmental production premiere of the musical is planned for the 2021/2022 season.

-For Grandin Road, Lauper exclusively designed her own Christmas collection, 'Cyndi Lauper Loves Christmas', available from September 2018.
-"I've always loved Christmas, it reminds me to find some happiness in the little things," said Lauper.

-Her annual Home For The Holidays concert at the Beacon Theatre in New York was held on December 8, 2018.

-Lauper guest starred playing a lawyer in an episode of the reboot of the television series Magnum P.I..
+Lauper guest starred playing a lawyer in an episode of the reboot of the action drama television series Magnum P.I..
 The episode, titled "Sudden Death", aired on October 22, 2018.